jsouliss/genesis/README.md

         \/     \/     \/     \/     \/        \/
 ```
 ---
+- **Note**: For additional information, please contact me at gsolis5114@gmail.com.
+  - Specific details have been omitted to maintain security and confidentiality.
+---
 - This project involves the development of my personal website.
 - I will be developing everything from the backend to the front end myself.
 - The backend is mostly set up.
 I am using an EC2 instance with the domain name https://gsoulis.blog
 - The EC2 instance uses a DNS server that I have configured using bind9, as well as an NGINX server.
 - I have also used Certbot to enable HTTPS rather than just HTTP for secure connections.
-- Lambda functions and CloudWatch events have been implemented to automate the server shutdown.
+- Lambda functions and CloudWatch events have been implemented to automate the server shutdown and bootup process.
   - This will occur daily from 12 PM PDT to 7 AM PDT to save costs.
 ---
 - The site will feature all projects I have worked on that I have not yet posted or shared, as well as projects I am currently working on.